braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink/customer_data_api.md

 When you're done composing and testing the webhook, [schedule your campaign][2].

 Braze supports scheduled, action-based, and API-triggered deliveries.
 [Action-based delivery][3] is usually the best fit for most behavioral event use cases.
-However, if there are any questions about which may make sense for your use case, discuss with your Braze and Movable Ink customer success managers.
+For questions about what makes sense for your use case, connect with your Braze and Movable Ink customer success managers.

 For action-based delivery: